mattkward/MATLAB-on-AWS-SageMaker/README.md

 There are at least two different Matlab Runtime Environments that exist: one that includes "all" of Matlab's functionality and another that has just the "numerics" capability.
 For my purposes I only needed the numerics, and the only way to get this is to select the "Runtime included in package" option at the top of the compiler window, and then use the installer that includes that runtime in the Docker image (by default it's found in the "for_redistribution" folder and is titled MyAppInstaller_mcr.install).

-  <Heading> Dockerfile
+  # Dockerfile
   Dockerfiles have all the instructions for creating an Image.
   Big Things:

-  <Heading> Getting your code on AWS
+# Getting your code on AWS
-  <subheading> Generate your executable using the Compiler Toolbox, and put it in the right folder
+  ## Generate your executable using the Compiler Toolbox, and put it in the right folder
     -Make sure to include the Runtime in the executable

-  <subheading> Build your Docker Image
+  ## Build your Docker Image
   Make a folder that will have your Dockerfile and install files

-  <Subheading> Make the repository on ECR
+  ## Make the repository on ECR
   ECR is AWS's Docker image Repository service.
 Log in to the service and create a repo; it should have a name like:
   <aws ID number>.dkr.ecr.us-west-1.amazonaws.com/<repo name>

-<subheading> Upload your image to ECR
+## Upload your image to ECR
   -Tag the image with the repo name you just made
   You need to tag the image with the same name as the repo you just created.
 Do this by running:
   >> docker tag <image_name> <aws ID number>.dkr.ecr.us-west-1.amazonaws.com/<repo name>